Epcot is known for its food, so it’s no surprise that it also has some of the best ice cream in all of Disney World.

 The American Adventure Pavilion has a few simple but good frozen desserts.
 The first one is our favorite.
 It’s funnel cake with vanilla ice cream, crushed cookies, and chocolate sauce.
 It doesn’t get much more American than that.
 You can also get a simplified version with just the funnel cake and vanilla ice cream.
 They serve both at the Funnel Cake stand at the front of the pavilion.
 It’s hard to miss, as you can always catch the scent of warm funnel cake as you walk by on the main World Showcase walkway.

-For something a little different, Fife and Drum Tavern has a slushy made up of vanilla ice cream, frozen strawberry, and frozen raspberry.
+For something a little different, Fife and Drum Tavern has a slushy made up of vanilla ice cream, frozen strawberry, and frozen raspberry called The American Dream.
 The slushy is good for introducing some Red, White, and Blue to a hot Florida day.

-Next up at bat, the Japan Pavilion has a handful of unique ice cream treats.
+Next up, the Japan Pavilion has a handful of unique ice cream treats.
 Our favorite frozen dessert here is the mochi ice cream.
 If you’re not familiar with mochi, it’s a Japanese rice cake.
 It’s fluffy and has a mild taste, making it perfect for creating unique desserts.
-Mochi ice cream takes ice cream and wraps it up with mochi, making a bite-sized frozen treat.
+Mochi ice cream is a bite-sized frozen treat wrapped in sweet perfection.
 You can find these at the Kaki Gori cart, located toward the back of the pavilion right in front of the entrance to the grocery section of the Mitsukoshi Department Store.
 They are sold in boxes that each contain a few mochis.

 Back to the front of the pavilion is the Kabuki Cafe.
 Here, you can find assorted flavors of Japanese Kakigori (shaved ice).
 Rainbow, strawberry, melon, cherry, and tangerine are some of the flavors available.
 If you want to get the full Japanese experience, order your shaved ice with the sweet milk topping.
 It’s also worth mentioning that this is the only location you can get a frozen beer.
 It’s a traditional Kirin draft beer that is frosty and frozen.